Kotlin/kotlin-by-example/examples/03_special_classes/04_Object.md

 ### `object` Expression

-Here is a typical basic usage of an `object` **expression**: a simple object/properties structure.
+Here is a basic typical usage of an `object` **expression**: a simple object/properties structure.
-There is no need in class declaration: you create a single object, declare its members and access it within one function.
+There is no need to do so in class declaration: you create a single object, declare its members and access it within one function.
 Objects like this are often created in Java as anonymous class instances.

 <div class="language-kotlin" theme="idea" data-min-compiler-version="1.3">